kbase/kbase-ui/getting-started/developer-setup.md

 > \* we haven't documented any substantial differences between these tools regarding the kbase-ui development process.
 However, it is best to keep them always at the most recent version by updating your tool stack periodically

-_kbase-ui_ is built not just on your local development workstation, but int the following places:
+_kbase-ui_ is built not just on your local development workstation, but but also in _Travis CI_.
+Travis CI provides its own virtual host for running the kbase-ui build.
+Travis can place specific limitations on the build tools.
+The

-- in Travis CI, as part of the github workflow
-- in the KBase Jenkins instance, as part of the CI deployment
-- in a KBase VM (??) as part of the next/appdev/production deployment process

 As such, we need to ensure that each part of the build toolchain is consistent in each environment.
 Thus, even though a different version of the above tools may work for you (and of course no-one is watching you to make sure you aren't!) please be advised that it is possible that you can introduce dependencies upon a version of a tool which will break in one of the other KBase build environments.

 ### nodejs